About

 Elizabeth Humphrys

 Dr Elizabeth Humphrys is a political economist and the Head of Discipline of Social and Political Sciences at the University of Technology Sydney (UTS).
 She is interested in the impact of economic crisis and climate change on workers, and how workplaces can be made safer and more equitable.
 She takes a multidisciplinary approach — drawing also on sociology and history — to develop policy and strategies for social change.
+Her first book, How Labour Built Neoliberalism, was described in the Sydney Review of Books as a ‘tremendously important’ contribution to understanding economic change in Australia’s recent past.

-Her research focusses on work health and safety and questions of control over the labour process.
 A member of the UTS Climate, Society and Environment Research Centre (C-SERC), she leads the centre’s research on climate change impacts for workers.

 Her current projects investigate: